GandalfTea/Notebooks/Deep Learning/MIT Textbook/LinearAlgebra.md

 Vectors are matrices with a single column, therefore the transpose of a vector is a matrix with only one row.
 Sometimes we define a vector by writing it as a matrix row, then use the transpose operator to turn it into a standard column vector.
 For example: ___x___ = [_x_<sub>1</sub>,_x_<sub>2</sub>, _x_<sub>3</sub>]<sup>T</sup>.

 ```
-A vector, that is esentially an array, when transposed, becomes a vertical martix row.
+A vector, that is esentially an array, when transposed, becomes a vertical vector (or vice versa). vectors are just a 1 column or row matrix.

 A = [1, 2, 3, 4, 5 ... n]